|

 fundamental sonochemical studies.
 There are two basic methods of

 applying acoustic power to liquid loads (see Figure 1).
-One is a low intensity system;

 essentially an ultrasonic cleaning bath in which a liquid filled tank has